You are here

 BCSLA ROBILLARD| LACF SCHOLARSHIP in Landscape Architecture

 The Robillard Scholarship was originally established by the BCSLA in 1982 to honor the memory of BC Landscape Architect, Raoul Robillard.
 In January 2018, this endowment fund was transferred to Landscape Architecture Canada Foundation (LACF.)
 The Foundation and BCSLA will administer this scholarship into the future.
-In 2021 the award increased from $1,000 to $1,500 as a result of the wise financial management of the LACF investments by volunteers.

-The BCSLA ROBILLARD | LACF Scholarship awards $1,500 and a BCSLA Student to a deserving candidate.
-It is awarded to a student entering second year in the UBC Landscape Architecture program who, in the opinion of the faculty, demonstrates excellence in small-scale landscape design.
-Learn more here.
-The British Columbia Society of Landscape Architects provides an $1,500 award and a BCSLA Student Membership in the memory of Raoul Robillard, to a student entering second year in the UBC Landscape Architecture program who, in the opinion of the faculty, demonstrates excellence in small scale landscape design.
+The BCSLA ROBILLARD | LACF Scholarship awards $2,000 and a BCSLA Student membership to a deserving candidate.
+The British Columbia Society of Landscape Architects provides an $2,000 award and a BCSLA Student Membership in the memory of Raoul Robillard, to a student entering second year in the UBC Landscape Architecture program who, in the opinion of the faculty, demonstrates excellence in small scale landscape design.
 Raoul Robillard had a distinguished career as an early landscape architect in British Columbia and was a member of the British Columbia Society of Landscape Architects and a Fellow of the Canadian Society of Landscape Architects.
 The award is made on the recommendation of the UBC School of Architecture and Landscape Architecture in consultation with the Faculty of Graduate Studies.

 >Robillard Scholarship Award Winners: Updated March 2024